In 2013, as of version

 The mission remains unchanged:

-We’re still 100% committed to put business resource optimization in the hands of normal Java developers.
+We’re still 100% committed to put business resource optimization in the hands of everyday Java developers.

 The license remains unchanged: